noanabeshima/performance-curve-database/README.md

 # performance-curve-database

-This is the data from the [Performance Curve Database](http://pcdb.santafe.edu/).
+This is the data from the [Performance Curve Database](http://pcdb.santafe.edu/), downloaded on August 29, 2020.

 From the site: